Roman aqueduct: Aqueducts in the Roman Empire

 Hundreds of aqueducts were built throughout the Roman Empire.
 Many of them have since collapsed or been destroyed, but a number of intact portions remain.
 The Zaghouan Aqueduct, 92.5 km in length, was built in the 2nd century AD to supply Carthage (in modern Tunisia).
 Surviving provincial aqueduct bridges include the Pont du Gard in France and the Aqueduct of Segovia in Spain.
 The longest single conduit, at over 240 km, is associated with the Valens Aqueduct of Constantinople.
 "The known system is at least two and half times the length of the longest recorded Roman aqueducts at Carthage and Cologne, but perhaps more significantly it represents one of the most outstanding surveying achievements of any pre-industrial society".
 Rivalling this in terms of length and possibly equaling or exceeding it in cost and complexity, is provincial Italy's Aqua Augusta.
 It supplied a great number of luxury coastal holiday-villas belonging to Rome's rich and powerful, several commercial fresh-water fisheries, market-gardens, vineyards and at least eight cities, including the major ports at Naples and Misenum; sea voyages by traders and Rome's Republican and Imperial navies required copious on-board supplies of fresh water.

 Aqueducts were built to supply Roman military bases in Britain.
 The sites of permanent fortresses show traces of fountains and piped water, which were probably supplied by aqueducts from the Claudian period on.
-Permanent auxiliary forts were supplied by aqueducts from the Flavian period, possibly co-incident with the regular demand for dependable water supplies by provincial military settlements equipped with bathhouses, once these were introduced.
+Permanent auxiliary forts were supplied by aqueducts from the Flavian period, possibly coincident with the regular demand for dependable water supplies by provincial military settlements equipped with bathhouses, once these were introduced.